-Every resident is responsible for their behaviour & they need to ensure that everyone in their household, and their visitors, treat their home and the neighbourhood with respect & follow the rules set out in the tenancy agreement.
+Every resident is responsible for their behaviour and they need to ensure that everyone in their household, and their visitors, treat their home and the neighbourhood with respect and follow the rules set out in the tenancy agreement.

-There are different legal definitions to describe ASB and nuisance, and you can learn more by clicking here.
+There are different legal definitions to describe ASB and nuisance.

 “Something that causes a nuisance, annoyance, harassment, alarm or distress to one or more person/s not of the same household.”